kart-projects/Sentiment-Analysis/README.md

 To explore this project you can clone this repo via AWS SageMaker notebook instance and then work with SageMaker Project.ipynb.

-The notebook has great documentation explaining the training and deployment to create the web app.
+The notebook has great documentation providing a step by step walkthrough on training, testing and deploying the sentiment analysis model and finally accessing the model endpoint using a web app.
 The project itself was completed as part of Udacity's Machine Learning Nanodegree program.

 ## Motivation<a name="motivation"></a>